 If you are able to make an acceptable offer to repay the arrears, the court will make a suspended possession order.
 This means that, so long as you keep to the terms of the order, you will be able to stay in your home.

-However, if the judge decides that you are unable to make an acceptable offer to repay the arrears, they may make an Order for Immediate Possession.
-This is an order which says that your lender can take possession of your property and that you will have to leave within 28 days.
+However, if the judge decides that you are unable to make an acceptable offer to repay the arrears, they may make an outright possession order.
+This is an order which says that your lender can take possession of your property and that you will have to leave it by a certain date.

 Even though the court may have granted your mortgage lender possession of your home, it might still not be too late to stop the eviction going ahead.